 Guiding the selection of presented and immunogenic neoantigens.

-The NEC Immune Profiler takes a holistic approach to the antigen presentation prediction challenge, by integrating patent pending modules of HLA binding, processing and antigen presentation in an integrated system.
+The NEC Immune Profiler takes a holistic approach to the antigen presentation prediction challenge, by integrating patent pending modules of HLA binding, processing and antigen presentation in an integrated AI system.
 Each module significantly outperforms competing approaches.

 The key differentiator of the NEC Immune Profiler, is the accurate prediction of antigens that are naturally processed and presented to the tumor cell surface.
 This unique approach has been validated against clinically relevant neoantigens, increasing the probaility of clinical success for our biopharma partners.